arbor-sim/arbor/doc/install/build_install.rst

         ...

 ..
 Note::
-    Is is commonly assumed that to get the best performance one should use a vendor-specific compiler (e.g. the Intel, Cray or IBM compilers).
+    It is commonly assumed that to get the best performance one should use a vendor-specific compiler (e.g. the Intel, Cray or IBM compilers).
 These compilers are often better at auto-vectorizing loops, however for everything else GCC and Clang nearly always generate more efficient code.